A topic from the subject of Analysis in Chemistry.

 Observations:

-- Bubbles of hydrogen gas will form on the cathode (copper electrode in the zinc sulfate solution).
+• Hydrogen gas will be produced at the cathode (copper electrode in the zinc sulfate solution).

 Electrolysis Experiment